Madhavsameer/MADHAVSAMEER/README.md

 - 🔭 Full-stack developer with 2+ years of experience designing and building scalable, high-performance web and mobile applications<br/>
 - 🌱 Proficient in front-end technologies like React, Angular, as well as back-end technologies like Node.js, Java, and PHP<br/>
 - 👍 Experienced in DevOps, CI/CD, and Cloud infrastructure, especially with AWS and Azure also GCP<br/>
-- 😍 Developed some AI Apps and integrated with web and ChatGPT.
+- 😍 Developed some AI Apps and integrated with web and ChatGPT.<br/>
 - 😉 Deep knowledge about deep learning, Generative AI, recommendation system and reinforcement system.</br>

 </div>